MicrosoftDocs/azure-docs/articles/communication-services/samples/includes/ca-appointment-reminder-csharp.md

 ---

 ## Prerequsites
-> Note
+> Note:
-> The application is a web-based application built on .Net6 framework.
+> This application is a web-based application built on .Net6 framework.

 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/)
 - [Visual Studio (2022 v17.4.0 and above)](https://visualstudio.microsoft.com/vs/)
 - [.NET6 Framework](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (Make sure to install version that corresponds with your visual studio instance, 32 vs 64 bit)